Quit smoking

 A woman in the shade of a tree

-Lung cancer is the most common form of cancer caused by smoking – more than 80% of lung cancer cases are caused by smoking.
+Lung cancer is the most common form of cancer caused by smoking – more than 80% of lung cancer deaths are caused by smoking.

 Smoking also causes cancer of the voice box, throat, bladder, mouth, tongue, nose, nasal sinus, oesophagusovarycervix, ureter, bone marrow (myeloid leukaemia), pancreasstomachliver and bowel.